New homes in Northallerton

 Northallerton is still a rural and agricultural town, with a livestock auction taking place twice a week.
 The town is also home to North Yorkshire County Council and Hambleton District Council, while the RAF Leeming is also a major local employer.

 Things to do in the area

-The centre of Northallerton is home to a number of independent and high street shops, perfect for an afternoon of retail therapy followed by a cup of tea at one of the local cafes.
+The centre of Northallerton is home to a number of independent and high street shops, perfect for an afternoon of retail therapy at Barkers Department Store followed by a cup of tea at the famous Betty’s Café & Tea Rooms.

 If you’re a keen golfer, Romanby Golf Course is located just outside the town, while nearby Stokesley Golf Range is home to a crazy golf course.
 For evening entertainment, the Forum arts centre is a great place to see live performances spanning music, dance and drama.